-2018-2019 Envirothon
+2019-2020 Envirothon

-The District trained 2 Envirothon teams: 1 team at Eastern View High School in Culpeper County and 1 at Wakefield Country Day School in Rappahannock County.
-The Eastern View team earned a spot to the Area II Envirothon, competing against students from 15 localities.
-The Eastern View team placed 5th at the Area competition.
-The District helped to organize and execute the Area and State competitions.
+The District trained one Envirothon team at Wakefield Country Day School in Rappahannock County.
+The District helped to organize the Area and State competitions but the events were cancelled due to coronavirus.
 The District also coordinated 1 State-wide Envirothon training at Graves Mountain Lodge.
-Over 200 students and coaches attended the training.
+Over 250 students and coaches attended the training.